openshift/origin-server/node/README.writing_cartridges.md

 Directories like `~/.node-gyp` and `~/.npm` in nodejs are **NOT** candidates to be created in this manner as they require the application developer to have read and write access while the application is deploying and running.
-These directories would need to be created by the nodejs `setup` script.
+These directories would need to be created by the nodejs `setup` or `install` scripts.

 The following list is reserved by OpenShift in the the gear's home
 directory: